jmgomezsoriano/filedatasource/README.md

     writer.write(Employee('Maria', 'Ortega'))
 ```

-By default, using CsvWriter class, if the file 'data.csv' exists, it will be removed.
+By default, if the file 'data.csv' exists, it will be removed.
+In order to avoid it and add the rows at the end of the
-In order to avoid it and add the rows at the end of the file, you can use the __mode__ parameter like this:
+file, you can use the __mode__ parameter with the value __Mode.APPEND__ like this:

 ```python
 from filedatasource import CsvWriter, Mode